Obsessive-Compulsive Disorder (OCD)

 Exams and Tests

 Your doctor can check for OCD by asking about your symptoms and your past health.
-He or she may also do a physical exam.
-You may also get a mental health assessment.
+A physical exam may also be done.
+And you may also get a mental health assessment.
 This is a check of your emotions and how well you can think, reason, and remember.
-Your doctor may examine your nervous system and test your blood and urine.
 You may be given written or verbal tests.
 The doctor may also look at your appearance, your mood, your behavior, and how you express yourself.

 Treatment for OCD includes counseling and medicines.
 Depending on how bad your symptoms are, your doctor may prescribe only counseling, or you may have both counseling and medicine.
 Using both tends to works best.